jishnu-lab/LT_Mdx/README.md

 # Pediatric_LT_Mdx

+The Rscripts folder contains all the codes we used for the analysis

+The data is contained in the dataset folder

 Mdx liver transplant data
 1. calculateModuleStat_LogBased_Variation2.R
 -- This script calculates the module specific log-based score for each of the 555 modules